 NOW THEREFORE, in consideration of Counterparty entering into the Contract, Guarantor hereby covenants and agrees as follows:

 1. GUARANTY.
 Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of and all amounts payable by Enron (without any deduction or withholding except as provided by the Contract), whether for principal, interest, fees, expenses, or otherwise (the “Obligations”) to Counterparty under the Contract.
-Guarantor shall pay any and all expenses (including reasonable counsel fees and expenses) incurred by Counterparty in enforcing its rights under this Guaranty should it be determined that Guarantor is required to pay hereunder.
+Guarantor shall pay any and all expenses (including reasonable counsel fees and expenses) incurred by Counterparty in enforcing its rights under this Guaranty should it be determined that Guarantor is required to pay hereunder or should Guarantor otherwise pay Counterparty hereunder.
 This Guaranty shall constitute a guarantee of payment and not of collection.
 The liability of Guarantor under the Guaranty shall be subject to the following:

-(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.
+(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided herein or in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.

 (b) The aggregate amount covered by this Guaranty shall not exceed U.S. $5,000,000.